-The Australian Government is establishing the Underwriting New Generation Investments (UNGI) program to create an ongoing mechanism to support targeted investment that will lower prices, increase competition and increase reliability in the system.
+The Underwriting New Generation Investments (UNGI) program will support targeted investment that will lower prices, increase competition and increase reliability in the energy system.

-The program will provide financial support to firm generation capacity as part of the government's commitment to lowering electricity prices and increasing reliability in the system.
+The program will provide financial support to firm generation capacity as part of the government's commitment to lowering electricity prices and increasing reliability.
 It will be technology neutral, providing a level playing field to enable the best and lowest cost generation options to be supported.
 All technologies allowed under Australian law will be eligible under the program, including greenfield and brownfield projects, such as upgrades or life extensions of existing generators.

 The program’s objectives are to:

 - reduce wholesale electricity prices by increasing competition and supply

 - assist commercial and industrial customers and smaller retailers to access affordable energy supply arrangements

 - improve reliability by increasing the level of firm and firmed capacity in the system

 The multi-phased program will be open over 4 years to June 2023.
 Each phase will be tailored, based on expert advice, so as to be fit for purpose in delivering on the program’s objectives.